 - Elected representatives believed that cow urine and cow dung could prevent the virus, while another distributed cloves for they believed in its ability to cure the disease as it has been ‘energized by mantras.’

-- A Tiktok video, which was shared among some people, advised in eating the fruit of a Datura plant, which is poisonous.
-Eleven people were hospitalized after following the instructions of the video, which claimed to be a cure for COVID-19.
+- A Tiktok video, which was shared among some people, advised eating the fruit of a Datura plant, which is poisonous.
+Eleven people were hospitalized after following the video’s instructions, which claimed to be a cure for COVID-19.

-Another instance was that misinformation was also used to target religious minorities and especially to trigger islamophobia in the country.
-After the gathering of Muslims in the Nizamuddin Markaz Mosque, fake news was circulated that the members of the group have spat on doctors, misbehaved, and tried to spread the virus.
+Another instance was that misinformation was also used to target religious minorities and trigger islamophobia in the country.
+After the gathering of Muslims in the Nizamuddin Markaz Mosque, fake news was circulated that the group members have spat on doctors, misbehaved, and tried to spread the virus.

-A Muslim man was beaten to death in Delhi, after rumors circulated that he was spreading the virus.
+A Muslim man was beaten to death in Delhi after rumours circulated that he was spreading the virus.
 He was taken to a temple and asked to denounce his faith to be taken to a hospital.

 Facebook has created a COVID-19 helpdesk chatbot on messenger to help provide authentic information to its users.
-It also instantly removes ads, claiming of cures and medicines for prevention against COVID-19.
+It also instantly removes ads claiming cures and medicines for prevention against COVID-19.

 How aware are we?
-Communal hatred spreads fast, so before believing or sharing any information of the pandemic or otherwise, take time and think about these three questions: Who is the source information?
+Communal hatred spreads fast, so before believing or sharing any information about the pandemic or otherwise, take time and think about these three questions: Who is the source of information?
 What is the evidence supporting the information?
 And what do other sources say?

 A social media joke suggesting that lions had been freed to keep people off the streets in Moscow was passed around as if it were true.
-What may have started as a joke for some may seem like the reality for the others.
-It is our online civic responsibility to be able to answer these questions ourselves first, and then distinguish the reliability of the information.
+What may have started as a joke for some may seem like the reality for others.
+It is our online civic responsibility to answer these questions ourselves first and then distinguish the reliability of the information.